Despite war, some Ukrainian families reunite for New Year - NewsBreak

 Despite war, some Ukrainian families reunite for New Year

-KYIV, Ukraine (AP) — For millions of Ukrainians, many of them under Russian bombardment and grappling with power and water shortages, New Year’s celebrations will be muted as Russia’s 10-month war rumbles on with no end in sight.
+KYIV, Ukraine — (AP) — For millions of Ukrainians, many of them under Russian bombardment and grappling with power and water shortages, New Year's celebrations will be muted as Russia's 10-month war rumbles on with no end in sight.
+Explosions rang out across the country as a new wave of russian attacks was reported Saturday.

-But for some families, it is a chance to reunite, however briefly, after months apart.
+But for some families, the new year is nevertheless a chance to reunite, however briefly, after months apart.

 At Kyiv’s central railway station on Saturday morning, Mykyta, still in his uniform, gripped a bouquet of pink roses tightly as he waited on platform 9 for his wife Valeriia to arrive from Poland.
 He hadn’t seen her in six months.